TV Tropes Needs Your Help

 - Atlas from Astro Boy.

 - Alma from Jewelpet Twinkle wants nothing more than to ressurect her mother and reunite with her brother so they can be a family again.
+Too bad her plans include opening a book containing all the evil magic in the world and kidnapping her brother against his will.

 - Alyssa from the Mai-HiME manga, and Yukariko from the anime.
 The former does what she does out of a belief that she will be abandoned should she fail.
 The latter falls in love with a man who proceeds to use her for his own evil bidding, and gradually grows more and more guilt-stricken over time.